petrbroz/vscode-forge-tools/README.md

   - `clientId` (required) - APS client ID
   - `clientSecret` (required) - APS client secret
   - `region` - data region for storing design data; can be `US` (default) or `EMEA`
-- `autodesk.forge.viewer.extensions`: array of viewer [extensions](https://aps.autodesk.com/en/docs/viewer/v7/reference/Extensions)
+- `autodesk.forge.viewer.extensions`: array of Viewer [extensions](https://aps.autodesk.com/en/docs/viewer/v7/reference/Extensions)
 (for example, `Autodesk.VisualClusters` or `Autodesk.DocumentBrowser`) to be used when previewing derivatives

 Here's an example of an environment list: